jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Unless explicitly stated otherwise, the load always refers to the aerodynamic load.
 In the previous @chap_1, we discussed which methods are available to us for replicating these aerodynamic loads in an experimental setup.
 It was also explained why the K2H2 project opted for a ground-based experimental setup without a wind tunnel.
-Consequently, #gl_("lee") are now needed, which must be locally attached to the wing skin.
+Consequently, #gls("lie") are now needed, which must be locally attached to the wing skin.
-The #gl_("lee") serve as physical objects through which loads can be applied.
+The #gls("lie") serve as physical objects through which loads can be applied.
-The goal is to apply and load the #gl_("lee") in such a way that the resulting load distribution closely matches the original aerodynamic loading.
+The goal is to apply and load the #gls("lie") in such a way that the resulting load distribution closely matches the original aerodynamic loading.
-A concrete definition for #gl_("ld") could be: Approximating a continuous force distribution through individual point and area loads.
+A concrete definition for #gls("ld") could be: Approximating a continuous force distribution through individual point and area loads.

-The requirement to apply #gl_("lee") in a way that can reproduce the continuous aerodynamic loading can be defined as an optimization problem.
+The requirement to apply #gls("lie") in a way that can reproduce the continuous aerodynamic loading can be defined as an optimization problem.
 Specifically, the engineer faces the following questions:

-1. How many #gl_("lee") should be used?
+1. How many #gls("lie") should be used?
-2. At which locations should the #gl_("lee") be attached?
+2. At which locations should the #gls("lie") be attached?
-3. What dimensions should the #gl_("lee") have?
+3. What dimensions should the #gls("lie") have?
-4. What load magnitudes must the #gl_("lee") have?
+4. What load magnitudes must the #gls("lie") have?
-5. What minimum and maximum spacing between #gl_("lee") should be maintained?
+5. What minimum and maximum spacing between #gls("lie") should be maintained?

 The listed questions could all be answered through optimization.
 Beyond providing important answers, optimization also supports economic and environmental consciousness.
-As a supporting example: for an imagined $60 #unit("m")$ long wing, we should try to use the minimum number of #gl_("lee") possible.
+As a supporting example: for an imagined $60 #unit("m")$ long wing, we should try to use the minimum number of #gls("lie") possible.
 To expand on this example, let's consider electrically driven cylinders.
 If, say, through optimization 23 cylinders show a similar acceptable accuracy as 46 cylinders in the non-optimized state, significant costs can be saved in terms of electricity, personnel, procurement costs, and delivery routes.
-Through proper #gl_("ld") paired with subsequent optimization, the number of required #gl_("lee") can likely be reduced considerably.
+Through proper #gls("ld") paired with subsequent optimization, the number of required #gls("lie") can likely be reduced considerably.
 The latter would have a positive effect on aspects such as costs, safety concept, and control effort.
-Additionally, optimization would ensure that an appropriate accuracy of the #gl_("ld") is achieved.
+Additionally, optimization would ensure that an appropriate accuracy of the #gls("ld") is achieved.
-In summary, a reasonable #gl_("ld") combined with optimization is motivated by the fact that it can achieve sufficient quality of #gl_("ld") with a lower number of #gl_("lee").
+In summary, a reasonable #gls("ld") combined with optimization is motivated by the fact that it can achieve sufficient quality of #gls("ld") with a lower number of #gls("lie").

 Up to this point, we have explained what discretization is and what advantage optimization would bring.
 Next, we will focus on discretization methods.
-For #gl_("ld"), the goal is to achieve the closest match to the original aerodynamic load distribution with as few #gl_("lee") as possible.
+For #gls("ld"), the goal is to achieve the closest match to the original aerodynamic load distribution with as few #gls("lie") as possible.
 Pure discretization is known as curve-fitting or regression
 @Kaptanoglu2022 @Silva2020 @Tibshirani1996 @Brunton2016 @Frochte2020 @Brunton2022 @Bishop2006 @Arlinghaus2023 @Zielesny2016 @James2023 @Richter2019 @prince2023understanding @Zheng2018.
 Here, function values are assigned at discrete support points.
-Translated to loads, discrete support points mean #gl_("lee") and the function values are force magnitudes.
+Translated to loads, discrete support points mean #gls("lie") and the function values are force magnitudes.
 There are various methods through which regression can be performed.
 The simplest would be linear regression.
 However, non-linearities can also be used to reproduce prescribed behavior.